WELCOME!

 25th May 2018

 top of pageASG Immigration is a trading name of both ASG Immigration Limited and ASG Global Services Pty Limited.
-ASG Immigration Limited is a company registered in England & Wales (number 4342040, registered office 4 Cleveland Square, London W2 6DH) and is registered with the Office of the Immigration Services Commissioner (OISC - number F200100201).
+ASG Immigration Limited is a company registered in England & Wales (number 4342040, registered office 4 Cleveland Square, London W2 6DH) and is registered with the Immigration Advice Authority (IAA - number F200100201).
 ASG Global Services Pty Limited is a company registered in Australia (ABN 68 167 940 249, registered office Level 2, Piccadilly Court, 222 Pitt Street, Sydney NSW 2000).

 Due to UK SRA regulations, advisers at ASG Immigration Limited who have qualified as solicitors are employed on a non-practising basis.
 Due to NSW Law Society regulations, advisers at ASG Global Services Pty Limited who have qualified as solicitors are employed on a non-practising basis and those advising on Australian migration matters are registered with the Office of the Migration Agents Registration Authority (OMARA).
 Under certain circumstances and for certain recipients, some of the material contained herein may constitute Attorney advertising within the meaning of the Attorney Advertising Regulations of the relevant US states.
 The following statement is made pursuant to the Rules of Professional Conduct of New York regarding Attorney advertising: Prior results do not guarantee a similar outcome.